Cut forward to today and we’ve trained more than 100 apprentice chefs and served over 400,000 diners.

 By early 2005, the deal was done and Jamie was fully on board.
-Like all good stories this one had its fair share of tension and drama: a hectic building schedule to convert the top floor of the Beach Hut into a state of the art 120 cover restaurant and a relentless recruitment drive to appoint directors, managers, chefs and front of house staff for the restaurant, and trustees, and staff for the Cornwall Foundation of Promise.
+Like all good stories this one had its fair share of tension and drama: a hectic building schedule to convert the top floor of the Beach Hut into a state of the art 120 cover restaurant and a relentless recruitment drive to appoint directors, managers, chefs and front of house staff for the restaurant, and trustees, and staff for the Cornwall Food Foundation.
 All within a narrow window ready for the May 2006 launch date.

 With the teams in place came the biggest challenge of all, recruiting the first cohort of apprentice chefs.
 It was no easy task.
 There were over 300 applications for just 21 places.
 By January 06, after hundreds of phone calls, interviews, a boot camp and four months at Cornwall College studying NVQ1 in Catering we had our inaugural group of apprentice chefs.
 Job done.

 Just nine months after we got the go-ahead from the Fifteen Foundation, and after so much hard work from everyone involved, we opened our doors to the world on 18th May 2006 with Jamie Oliver leading the celebrations.
 The world’s media turned up and the apprentices, thrust into the glare of the media spotlight, took it all in their stride.